 - Research & implement ways to make your home more energy efficient and set a goal to cut your usage by at least 10% month over month.

 - Rent out a spare room on Airbnb or Craigslist, even for a few months out of the year.

 - Learn to negotiate a raise effectively and ask for more money when you deserve it.

 - Sign up for a Health Savings Account with your employer if you haven’t already.

 - Look into any corporate discounts you can get on large or recurring purchases (many large companies offer perks of discounted insurance rates, gym memberships or appliances).

 - Evaluate your health insurance to get a better rate & ensure your coverage fits your current needs.

 - Learn about tax optimization to see how you can reduce your tax bill with better tracking and strategizing.

-- Understand the Mega Back Door Roth or fine tune your investment strategies every six month.
+- Understand the Mega Back Door Roth or fine-tune your investment strategies every six months.

 - Negotiate a flexible work policy to cut back on commuting.